know-cujojs/know/src/documents/blog/the-future-looks-bright-for-modules-but-what-about-curl/index.html.md

 We believe the best way is to immediately start emulating the future via shims and "transpilers".
-In such a world, curl should adopt the ES6 Loader API and provide a simple way for you to configure your "legacy", AMD and CJS packages.
+In such a world, curl should adopt the ES6 Loader API and provide a simple way for you to configure your "legacy" AMD and CJS packages.
-As soon as you feel comfortable with the quality and robustness of ES6-to-AMD "transpilers", you can start authoring in -- or refactoring to -- ES6 format.
+As soon as you feel comfortable with the quality and robustness of ES6-to-AMD "transpilers", you could start authoring in -- or refactoring to -- ES6 format.

-ES6 loaders will be able to handle ES6 modules alongside AMD or CommonJS.
+ES6 loaders will have the necessary hooks to handle ES6 modules alongside AMD or CommonJS.
 However, it's up to us, the community, to write the code to make these legacy modules work.  curl already has a lot of the necessary code, but it's not just a simple refactoring task to adapt plugins and module loaders to ES6 "pipelines".

 Actually, plugins are problematic in ES6.
 As of now, the mostly-sync ES6 Loader API won't allow many plugins to work seamlessly.